Trypanosoma brucei: Killing by human serum and resistance to human serum killing

-Trypanosoma brucei brucei (as well as related species T. equiperdum and T. evansi) is not human infective because it is susceptible to innate immune system 'trypanolytic' factors present in the serum of some primates, including humans.
+Trypanosoma brucei brucei is not human infective because it is susceptible to innate immune system 'trypanolytic' factors present in the serum of some primates, including humans.
 These trypanolytic factors have been identified as two serum complexes designated trypanolytic factors (TLF-1 and −2) both of which contain haptoglobin-related protein (HPR) and apolipoprotein LI (ApoL1).
 TLF-1 is a member of the high density lipoprotein family of particles while TLF-2 is a related high molecular weight serum protein binding complex.
 The protein components of TLF-1 are haptoglobin related protein (HPR), apolipoprotein L-1 (apoL-1) and apolipoprotein A-1 (apoA-1).
 These three proteins are colocalized within spherical particles containing phospholipids and cholesterol.
-The protein components of TLF-2 include IgM and apolipoprotein A-I.
+The protein components of TLF-2 include IgM and apoA-1.

 Trypanolytic factors are found only in a few species, including humans, gorillas, mandrills, baboons and sooty mangabeys.
 This appears to be because haptoglobin-related protein and apolipoprotein L-1 are unique to primates.
 This suggests these genes originated in the primate genome -.

 Human infective subspecies T. b. gambiense and T. b. rhodesiense have evolved mechanisms of resisting the trypanolytic factors, described below.

 ApoL1

 ApoL1 is a member of a six gene family, ApoL1-6, that have arisen by tandem duplication.
 These proteins are normally involved in host apoptosis or autophagic death and possess a Bcl-2 homology domain 3.
 ApoL1 has been identified as the toxic component involved in trypanolysis.
 ApoLs have been subject to recent selective evolution possibly related to resistance to pathogens.

 The gene encoding ApoL1 is found on the long arm of chromosome 22 (22q12.3).
 Variants of this gene, termed G1 and G2, provide protection against T. b. rhodesiense.
 These benefits are not without their downside as a specific ApoL1 glomerulopathy has been identified.
 This glomerulopathy may help to explain the greater prevalence of hypertension in African populations.

 The gene encodes a protein of 383 residues, including a typical signal peptide of 12 amino acids.
 The plasma protein is a single chain polypeptide with an apparent molecular mass of 42 kilodaltons.
-ApoL1 has a membrane pore forming domain functionally similar to that of bacterial colicins.
+ApoL1 has a membrane pore-forming domain functionally similar to that of bacterial colicins.
 This domain is flanked by the membrane addressing domain and both these domains are required for parasite killing.

 Within the kidney, ApoL1 is found in the podocytes in the glomeruli, the proximal tubular epithelium and the arteriolar endothelium.
 It has a high affinity for phosphatidic acid and cardiolipin and can be induced by interferon gamma and tumor necrosis factor alpha.